dstore-dbap/LumberMill/src/gambolputty/output/README.md

 !!IMPORTANT!!: In contrast to the normal ElasticSearchSink module, this module uses multiple processes to store the events in the elasticsearch backend.
 This module is experimental and may cause strange side effects.
-The speedup is considerable though: around 2 to 3 times faster...
+The performance gain is considerable though:
+ - when run under CPython it is around 20% - 30%
+ - when run under pypy it is around 40% - 60%

 #####StdOutSink